CHAPTER

 Source.
 (See Revision Note at chapter heading for

-character of a solid rather than a liquid in that it will not flow readily
+or having the character of a solid rather than a liquid in that it will not

-without additional liquid, and which is composed wholly or partly of such
+flow readily without additional liquid, and which is composed wholly or partly

-materials as garbage, swill, sweepings, cleanings, trash, rubbish, litter,
+of such materials as garbage, swill, sweepings, cleanings, trash, rubbish,

-industrial or domestic solid wastes; organic wastes or residue of animals sold
+litter, industrial or domestic solid wastes; organic wastes or residue of

-as meat; fruit, vegetable or animal matter from kitchens, dining rooms,
+animals sold as meat; fruit, vegetable or animal matter from kitchens, dining

-markets, food establishments or any places dealing in or handling meat, fowl,
+rooms, markets, food establishments or any places dealing in or handling meat,

 animals; brick, plaster or other waste matter resulting from the demolition,